 Conclusion

-The usage of the word dragon within the scriptures is not the mythical imagery that has been paraded in all modern-day media outlets, but rather the same serpent spoken of in Genesis 3.
-Etymology must be considered when reading the scriptures since the scriptural translations are from various periods, which then used the understanding of the word at that time.
+Etymology alongside misdirection must be considered when reading the scriptures since the scriptural translations are from various periods, using the understanding of the word at that time of writing.

 Sources: